Jobsupport is a non-profit organisation committed to improving employment outcomes for people with intellectual disability

 Jobsupport commissioned the Rehabilitation Research and Training Center (Virginia Commonwealth University) and the Center for Disability Studies (University of Sydney) to conduct a review of the available evidence-based best practice in achieving open employment for people with intellectual disability.

 Copies of the two reports are available in the links below.
-It is important to note that Open Employment is termed ‘Supported Employment overseas.
-The Evaluation of the Moderate Intellectual Disability Loading report is the only Australian report that is focussed specifically on Moderate Intellectual Disability, and is available in the buttons below:
+It is important to note that Open Employment is termed ‘Supported Employment’ overseas.
+The Evaluation of the Moderate Intellectual Disability Loading report is the only Australian report that is focussed specifically on Moderate Intellectual Disability, and is available in the buttons below.
+The MIDL evaluation was also included as a chapter in the DES Evaluation Report 2010 – 2013.

 Virginia Commonwealth University (VCU) Training Course